Straightforward, Diligent Representation You Can Count On

 What Happens After a Domestic Violence Arrest?

-Knowing what to expect following a domestic violence arrest can be critical to help you prepare the most optimal defense in your case and avoid mistakes that could lead to a conviction.
+Knowing what to expect following a domestic violence arrest can be critical to help you prepare a strong defense in your case and avoid mistakes that could lead to a conviction.
 There are a series of stages in the process:

 • Negotiation and trial.
 If there is probable cause to proceed to trial, your attorney may attempt to negotiate a plea deal with prosecutors for a lesser charge.
 Otherwise, they can work to undermine the prosecutor’s case during the trial.